 HR Technology segment aims to drive future growth by investing in R&D or through M&A to create new and innovative ways to drive efficiencies in recruiting and hiring processes.

-As announced on May 9, 2018, we signed a definitive agreement to acquire Glassdoor, Inc. (Glassdoor), operating one of the fastest growing jobs and recruiting sites in the world.
-Glassdoor was established in 2007, with revenue of roughly 18 million yen translated from US dollar for the fiscal year ended in March 2018, and 59 million monthly unique users as of January 2018.
+As announced on May 9, 2018, we signed a definitive agreement to acquire Glassdoor, Inc. (Glassdoor),headquartered in the United States, operating one of the fastest growing jobs and recruiting sites in the world.
+Glassdoor was established in 2007, with revenue of roughly 18.0billion yen translated from US dollar for the fiscal year ended in March 2018, and 59 million monthly unique users as of January 2018.
 The most remarkable feature of Glassdoor is its database of more than 40 million reviews and insights, which has a high profile especially in the United States.

 Glassdoor's revenue comes from employers who are looking to recruit and hire.
 Glassdoor offers employers opportunities to advertise jobs through Cost-Per-Click or subscription model, and to promote their brand to potential candidates through subscription model.

 The HR technology SBU will be strengthened by welcoming a trusted and well-known brand.
 In addition, the Glassdoor team brings an experienced and outstanding team to join the Recruit Group.
 This potential acquisition will allow us to further strengthen, deepen and expand services provided to both job seekers and companies.